dmarshNAIT/dmarshNAIT.github.io/DMIT1508_queries.markdown

 ### UNION

 The union operation lets you combine the data retrieved by multiple `SELECT` statements.
+It's basically just gluing together the results of 2 or more queries, combining them into one output.
 ```sql
 SELECT ...
 UNION [ALL]